 The sap also attracts insects.
 Some of these insects, such as butterflies, may be welcome.
 But other insects such as beetles and weevils are also attracted by the sap.
 They then cause damage to the tree when they bore into the wood.
 Pruning during the winter dormant period when the injury won't produce as much sap to draw pests helps to reduce insect problems.

 While most pine trees will grow in poor soils with low levels of nutrients, they need an acidic soil pH below 7.0 to thrive.
 Alkaline soils can cause chlorosis, or yellowing of the needles, as well as poor growth rates and stunted growth.
 You can get a soil test kit to check the pH before you plant a pine tree.

 The trees also need a soil with good drainage, and they can have problems in heavy clay soils.
 If your soil is not naturally acidic or doesn't drain well, this soil requirement is one of the disadvantages of a pine tree.
 Many pines species are also sensitive to air pollution and don't grow well in urban areas.

 Pine trees have their own specific diseases that tree owners must guard against.
 Pine wilt is spread by a nematode carried by beetles.
 Soon after infection, the needles turn reddish-brown and the tree dies.
-There's nothing you can do to save the tree; instead, you must remove it from the area and burn or dispose of it to prevent the disease from spreading.
-Needlecast is caused by a fungus and also affects pines.
-Needles die, and without a fungicide treatment, the tree may die.
+There's nothing you can do to save the tree.
+Instead, you must remove it from the area and burn or dispose of it to prevent the disease from spreading.

 Jill Kokemuller has been writing since 2010, with work published in the "Daily Gate City."
 She spent six years working in a private boarding school, where her focus was English, algebra and geometry.
 Kokemuller is an authorized substitute teacher and holds a Bachelor of Arts in English from the University of Iowa.